Chaos (2001 film): Reception

 On review aggregation website Rotten Tomatoes, the film has an approval rating of 85% based on 52 reviews.
 Review aggregator Metacritic gave the film a score of 81 out of 100 based on 15 critics, indicating "universal acclaim".
 Stephen Holden of The New York Times described the film as "gripping feminist fable with a savage comic edge".
+The film was included in the Berlinale in 2002.
+In 2007 several Sight and Sound critics included Chaos in a list of 75 hidden gems of "familiar, cool, but forgotten" films.